President of Peru: Constitutional limits

 Ordinarily, the president is elected to a five-year term, and is barred from immediate reelection.
 A former president can run again after being out of office for a full term.
-The change of government takes place on 28 July, which is the date of independence from Spain and thus a national holiday.
+The presidential inauguration takes place on 28 July in Congress.
+The date also marks the independence from Spain and is a national holiday.
 The Congress of the Republic has the power to end a president's term prematurely through impeachment.
 Under Article 113 of the Constitution of 1993, the president can be removed due to death, "permanent moral or physical disability" determined by Congress, resignation, fleeing national territory without permission from Congress, or dismissal for committing infractions outlined in Article 117 of the Constitution.
+Four presidents have been successfully impeached and removed from office: Alberto Fujimori (2000), Martín Vizcarra (2020, second impeachment), Pedro Castillo (2022, third impeachment), and Dina Boularte (2025).